-Will Schierholz began his time at Saint Louis in the spring of 2018, where he helps to oversee the Billikens' pitching staff.
+Will Schierholz began his time at Saint Louis in the spring of 2018, where he helped to oversee the Billikens' pitching staff.
+Prior to the 2019 season, Schierholz was promoted from volunteer assistant coach to assistant coach.

 The 2018 season was one of the best in Saint Louis history for the pitching staff as Schierholz helped to mentor one of the top starting staffs in NCAA Division I Baseball.
 The 2018 starting staff featured two, 10-game winners and a nine game winner.
 Of those, Miller Hogan became the highest draft pick in team history when he was selected in the sixth round (180 overall) by the Tampa Bay Rays.
 The team was also ranked in the top 25 in the nation in several categories including shutouts (No. 20, 6), hits allowed per nine innings (No. 8, 7.57), and ERA (No. 24, 3.47).